perfana/perfana-java-client/README.md

 ### client.stopSession()
 Call when the load test stops.
-When assert results is enabled, a `PerfanaClientException` will be thrown when the assert check is not ok.
+When assert results is enabled, a `PerfanaAssertionsAreFalse` will be thrown when the assert check is not ok.

 ## Perfana Test Events